-According to a prophecy, Danae child would be so strong that would kill the king of Argos, so Acrisius decided to imprison his daughter in a dungeon to prevent any man from approaching her.
+According to a prophecy, Danae's child would be so strong that it would kill the king of Argos, so Acrisius decided to lock his daughter inside a dungeon to prevent any man from approaching her.

 But Zeus, the king of the gods, fell madly in love with Danae, so he turned himself into a golden rainstorm and entered the dungeon.